ErikBjare/ErikBjare.github.io/_wiki/after-democracy.md

 ## Transitioning to new systems of government

-Before we start talking about alternatives, actually transitioning to them is a major challenge.
-The prerequisites for doing so is of utmost importance to ensure that our alternatives are realistic.
+Before we start talking about alternatives, even just transitioning to them is a major challenge.
+Understanding the requirements for such a transition is important to ensure that our alternatives are realistic.

- - Any system that desires to be peacefully implemented would require evidence (preferably empirical) before being implemented.
+ - Any system that desires to be peacefully implemented by a reasonably rational government would require empirical evidence before being implemented.
-   - For some, this is a difficult task.
-Especially since systems can be similar in principle yet vary a lot in implementation.
+   - For some systems, this is a difficult task.
+   - Care should be taken since some systems can be similar in principle yet vary in implementation.
 (Example: Democracy in Russia vs. Switzerland)
  - Provided that a system change is agreed upon, how could we trust the ones in power to implement the new system without bias?
-   - Examples of this can be seen in some democracies that now look more like oligarchies from the outside (Russia, also increasingly the case for Turkey under Erdogan).
+   - Examples of this can be seen in some democracies that now look more like oligarchies from the outside (Russia, arguably Turkey).
  - The constitutions of different countries usually make any fundamental change to the system different to implement, or at least makes such changes take a long time once put in motion.
-   - This is intentional to prevent bad changes from taking place, unfortunately it works both ways and will cause significant friction to any system change.
+   - This is intentional to prevent bad changes from taking place.
+Unfortunately it causes significant friction to *any* system change, good or bad.
-   - It would be best to try and implement these forms of governance in smaller countries and organizations first so that we can get empirical data about the system of interest before implementing it.
+   - Empirical evidence should be the solution to this issue.
    - Robin Hanson says pretty much exactly this [here @ 54:25](https://www.youtube.com/watch?time_continue=3266&v=mUUk0jSndoc).

 <!-- With all the above issues, no wonder political revolution is often violent when people become desperate. -->